Get Back: Recordings and post-production work

-The Beatles had EMI produce a mono remix of the track on 4 April, completed by Jeff Jarrett.
-The Beatles were unhappy with the mix, and on 7 April, McCartney and Glyn Johns worked at Olympic Studios to produce new remixes for the single release.
+On 4 April, producer George Martin and engineer Jeff Jarratt created a mono mix in EMI's Room 4.
+McCartney was unhappy with the mix, and on 7 April, he and Glyn Johns worked at Olympic Studios to produce new remixes for the single release.
 They made an edited version using the best take of the main part of the song (Take 11) from 27 January and the 'best coda' ending from 28 January.
 The edit is so precise that it appears to be a continuous take, achieving the ending the Beatles had desired all along.
 This was a divergence from the concept of a straight live performance without studio trickery, but a relatively minor one, and avoids the somewhat abrupt ending of the version used on the Let It Be...
 Naked album.

 The Beatles performed "Get Back" (along with other songs from the album) as part of their rooftop performance, which took place on the roof of Apple Studios in Savile Row, London, on 30 January 1969, an edited version of which was included in the Let It Be film.
 "Get Back" was performed in full three times.
 During the third, which marked the end of the rooftop performance, the Beatles were interrupted by the police, who had received complaints from office workers nearby.
 After the police spoke to Mal Evans, he turned off Lennon and Harrison's amplifiers only for Harrison to switch them back on, insisting that they finish the song.
 McCartney said, "You've been playing on the roofs again, and that's no good, and you know your Mummy doesn't like that ... she gets angry ... she's gonna have you arrested!
 Get back!"
 The third rooftop performance of "Get Back" is available on Anthology 3: the last song of the Beatles' final live performance.